 The catenary curve structure of an ICEBOX® igloo is based on a time-tested principle of natural balance and construction.
 ICEBOX® igloo construction uses this very same principle.
 European cathedrals above all used this principle in their construction.
 As cathedrals were built higher and higher towards heaven, the outer walls of the cathedral could no longer tolerate the stress placed on them from the weight of the cathedral roof.

 No doubt scratching their chins in dismay, ancient engineers finally figured out a remedy in the form of a supplemental wall brace they called “flying buttresses.”
 They built and placed these catenary curve-shaped stone supports as dueling pressure against the pressure pushing down from the cathedral roof.
 This is how to build an igloo.

 The ICEBOX® Catenary Strength Advantage

 The ICEBOX® uses the same principle when constructing igloos.
-Snow (and ice) flows.
-Calculated properly, a catenary curve of snow will create a force of pressure pushing in that is equalized by the amount of pressure pushing down.
+Snow (and ice) flows with time.
+Igloos built with snow and having the correct catenary curve shape will have a force of pressure pushing in that is balanced with the pressure pushing down.